hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_metadata_reload.rst

 .. meta::
    :description: Use hasura metadata reload to reload Hasura metadata on the database from the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura metadata reload
+   :keywords: hasura, docs, CLI, hasura metadata reload

 .. _hasura_metadata_reload: